Jenny3094/Zuri-Frontend/Project_5/README.md

-I designed my won website using HTML and CSS
+I designed my own website using HTML and CSS